 The goal of employee performance reviews

 In performance reviews, managers let employees know how they did throughout the year.
-They generally assess employees on the following skills:
+They generally assess employees on their communication, collaboration and teamwork; on the quality and accuracy of their work; on their attendance, punctuality, and reliability; and on their ability to accomplish goals and meet deadlines.

 Performance reviews serve a variety of purposes, including: